danculley/real-dom/README.md

 #### How does it perform in benchmarks?
 Probably not very well.
 If you have a very complex DOM tree or redraw your view very frequently, it's not the right approach for you.

-#### All of this module and ES2015 stuff is confusing.
-Is there a plunker I can start from?
+#### Is there a plunker I can start from?
 Yep.
 Here's the [starter kit](https://plnkr.co/edit/yZv9QCX5GDkhb1fMDbQC).
 Real-DOM registers itself on the global variable `realDOM`.

 #### Is this compatiable with JSX?
 Yes, if you [configure Babel](https://babeljs.io/docs/plugins/transform-react-jsx/) to use its `h` function instead of `React.createElement`.
-Keep in mind that Real-DOM does not have a simulated event system like React, and it doesn't accept other full components as arguments.
-It does, though, accept functions.
-See the API documentation below.
-It has not been thoroughly tested.
+Keep in mind that Real-DOM does not have a simulated event system like React, and it doesn't accept other full React-style components as arguments.
+It does, though, accept functions (see the API documentation below).
+Due to how JSX is translated into function calls, the name of the function has to be capitalized.
+Here's an [example](https://plnkr.co/edit/CEktyrUwy86s3HTEJJHU).

 #### Can this be rendered on the server side?
 Theoretically, but it has not been thoroughly tested.
 You'll need a synthetic document object, such as [jsdom](https://github.com/tmpvar/jsdom).